VNG-Realisatie/nlx/docs/content/further-reading/service-configuration.md

 ---

-A single inway can expose multiple services to the NLX network, you can tell an inway which services to expose by providing the inway a [toml](https://github.com/toml-lang/toml) file which contains the service configuration.
+A single inway can expose multiple services.
+You can tell an inway which services to expose by providing the inway a [toml](https://github.com/toml-lang/toml) file which contains the service configuration.

 Below is an example configuration named `service-config.toml`.
 ```toml